SoCloz/SoclozFeatureFlagBundle/README.md

 [...]
 ```

-eveything is fine.
+everything is fine.
 If it does not look like it, analytics won't work.

 A single custom variable (session level) is used for all features.
 Therefore, you have to use the same variation set for all your features,
 and use the `socloz_feature_flag.splitter.shared_random` splitter (see below).